 One of the hardest obstacles to overcome as a photographer is learning how to get sharp photos with a shallow depth of field.
 It is not easy.
 On film sets, there’s a dedicated person who’s job (among others) is keeping everything in focus.
-Granted, autofocus is never used in the film industry but it gives you a good idea of how important and difficult this task can be.
-With this article, I’m going to give you a few tips to help you keep your photos sharp.
+In this article, I’m going to give you a few tips on how to take sharp photos.

-1. Know Your Basics When Using A Shallow Depth OF Field
+Know Your Factors that Affect Shallow Depth OF Field

 When working with a shallow depth of field, you may have a very small amount actually in focus.
 Depending on the focal length of your lens, distance to your subject, and the aperture you have chosen, you may have anything from a few inches to a couple of millimeters in focus.